 For starters, Missouri Rev. Stat. § 442.606 says that if the property is or was used as a site for methamphetamine production, the seller must disclose that in writing to the buyer.
 Methamphetamine—also known as meth, crystal or ice—is a dangerous and illegal stimulant drug sometimes manufactured in homes, which can lead to serious toxicity for its current and later occupants.
-You need to disclose this criminal history only if you "had knowledge of such prior methamphetamine production," including if someone previously living there was convicted for it, or for endangering a child because of it.
+You need to disclose this history if you "had knowledge of such prior methamphetamine production," including if someone previously living there was convicted for it, or for endangering a child because of it.
 You need not, however, take extra steps such as examining old police records to see whether your house was ever the site of drug production "related to methamphetamine, its salts, optical isomers and salts."

 The Missouri Association of Realtors has created a disclosure form for sellers' agents to offer for their use.
-It asks sellers to fill in information and check "Yes" or "No” in response to a few dozen questions—divided into 19 categories—about your property.
-For example, you are asked how old the home is, whether it is the subject of any liens or lawsuits, and whether you are aware of any major problems with various aspects of the house (heating, cooling, electrical, plumbing, and so forth).
+It asks sellers to fill in information and check "Yes" or "No" to numerous questions about your property.
+For example, you are asked how old the home is, whether it is the subject of any liens or lawsuits, and whether you are aware of any major problems with its various features (heating, cooling, electrical, plumbing, water source, sewage, and so forth).
 It covers environmental matters, such as soil and hazardous substances.
 Legal matters are also covered, such as boundary encroachments or unpaid tax assessments.

-Second, the disclosure prevents the buyer from later claiming that he or she did not know about a particular defect.
+Second, the disclosure prevents buyers from later claiming that they did not know about a particular defect.
 Imagine that there is a busted HVAC system, and you do not say anything to the potential buyer.
-Even if the sale does close successfully, the buyer will quickly discover the problem upon trying to turn on the heat.
+Even if the sale closes successfully, the buyer will quickly discover the problem upon trying to turn on the heat.
 Any claim that you "didn't know" about it would be, at best, difficult to believe.
 The buyer might sue you for breach of contract or fraud.
 Even if you ultimately win, you will be forced to hire an attorney and engage in the stress of litigation.

 Making a full and forthright disclosure would ensure that the buyer's expectations match reality.
 All of this will help to make sure that your home sale in Missouri goes smoothly.